robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ### Data-infrastructure tasks

-#### 3. Deploy and Test the OFED Environment
+#### 3. Deploying MINIO and testing the OFED Environment

-Complete the deployment and testing of the OFED virtual environment, which includes MinIO and Authentik.
+In this section, we continue the deployment, and we test the OFED virtual environment, which includes MinIO and Authentik.
 The testing process involves verifying that Authentik and MinIO work correctly, with **both*** a **graphical** login and **API-based access**, utilizing credentials managed by Authentik.

 #### 4. File Synchronization